Skip to Content

 Before running the REST API, import the environment variables from postman/jitterbit-env-variable-postman.json into Postman and associate them with the collection.

 The name that the connector is registered under must match the value in the adapter.json file used to describe the UI.
 For this tutorial, the connector name provided in the Dropbox adapter.json file is Dropbox.
-For details on the UI file, see Connector Implementation and Connector SDK UI Components.
+For details on the UI file, see Connector implementation and Connector SDK UI components.

 Now, from within Postman, run these two APIs in order: